kununu/data-fixtures/README.md

 ### What is kununu/data-fixtures?

 This package provides a simple way to manage and execute the loading of data fixtures for any storage mechanism.

-It's design and implementation was heavily based on the [Doctrine data-fixtures](https://github.com/doctrine/data-fixtures) package.
+Its design and implementation was heavily based on the [Doctrine data-fixtures](https://github.com/doctrine/data-fixtures) package.

 If you are interested in why we created this package check out [Why kununu/data-fixtures?](docs/why-kununu-data-fixtures.md).

 ### Fixtures types